Significant-Gravitas/AutoGPT/autogpts/autogpt/README.md

-  --debug                         Enable Debug Mode --gpt3only                      Enable GPT3.5 Only Mode --gpt4only                      Enable GPT4 Only Mode -m, --use-memory TEXT           Defines which Memory backend to use -b, --browser-name TEXT         Specifies which web-browser to use when
+  --debug                         Enable Debug Mode --gpt3only                      Enable GPT3.5 Only Mode --gpt4only                      Enable GPT4 Only Mode -b, --browser-name TEXT         Specifies which web-browser to use when
                                   using selenium to scrape the web.
   --allow-downloads               Dangerous: Allows AutoGPT to download files